makrai/notes/wagner2203-transformer-speech-emo-valence.md

       pre-trained BERT embeddings with an untrained CNN model, and of
     * Li+ [35] (.377) who
       * pre-train a CRNN model on LibriSpeech
-        * using Contrastive Predictive Coding and subsequently
+        * using Contrastive Predictive Coding
       * fine-tuned it on MSP-Podcast
 * ? influence of the amount and domain of the data used for pre-training
   * eg the large model consistently shows better performance